 And then there’s James Ellroy’s historical (1950’s) novel, L.A.
 Confidential.
 The novel’s focus is three L.A.P.D. officers, each of whom gets drawn into solving the case of a group of murders at the Nite Owl Café.
 One of these cops is Jack Vincennes, who is acting as a technical advisor for a television show called Badge of Honor.
 The set designer, David Mertens, has a rare form of epilepsy, and needs regular nursing attention and medication in order to function.
 For that, he’s hired a live-in nurse, Jerry Marsalas, to look after his needs.
 Marsalas also accompanies Mertens to the studio set, to be available as needed.
 Without spoiling the story, I can tell you that these characters play important roles in the novel.

 See what I mean?
 Live-in nurses have all sorts of crime-fictional jobs, from classic and Golden Age novels to modern noir, and a lot of other types besides.
 This is just a small dose (I know, I know, fans of Charles Todd’s Bess Crawford); which ones have stayed with you?

-*NOTE: The title of this post is a line from Bruce Springsteen’s Shut Out the Light.
+*NOTE: The title of this post is a line from Country Joe McDonald’s Lady With the Lamp.